Entertainment & Special Event Insurance — Kelly Insurance Group

 WHAT UNDERWRITERS NEED TO QUOTE YOUR HIP HOP EVENT

-Insurance underwriters evaluate hip hop and rap events using a specific set of criteria.
-Providing complete information upfront dramatically speeds up the quoting process and improves the quality of coverage available.
+Underwriters evaluate hip hop and rap events against a specific set of criteria.
+Providing complete information upfront speeds the quoting process and improves the quality of coverage available.

 PLAN WELL AHEAD.
-Although many straightforward concerts can be quoted in a day, events featuring well-known artists, high capacity venues, or complex production requirements sometimes take weeks to obtain quotes.
-Contact KIG as far in advance of your event date as possible — the more time we have, the better the outcome in terms of pricing, coverage breadth, and carrier options.
+Many straightforward shows can be quoted in a day, but events with well-known artists, high-capacity venues, or complex production can take longer to place.
+Contact KIG as far in advance of your event date as possible — the more time we have, the better the outcome in pricing, coverage breadth, and carrier options.

 Underwriting Information Required?
 Why It Matters

-Event date(s) and duration REQUIRED Policy must be bound before the event; single vs. multi-day affects premium
+Event date(s) and duration REQUIRED Policy must be bound before the event; single vs. multi-day affects the structure

-Expected attendance / ticket capacity REQUIRED Crowd size is the primary driver of general liability premium calculation
+Expected attendance / ticket capacity REQUIRED Crowd size is a primary driver of general liability premium

-Performing artist name(s) and notoriety level REQUIRED Well-known artists attract larger crowds and may require carrier-specific review
+Performing artist name(s) and profile REQUIRED Well-known artists draw larger crowds and may require carrier-specific review

-Security plan and staffing ratio REQUIRED Documented security protocols significantly affect A&B coverage availability and premium
+Security plan and staffing ratio REQUIRED Documented security protocols significantly affect A&B availability and premium

-Alcohol service details (type, vendor, service method) REQUIRED Determines whether host liquor or commercial liquor liability is needed, and what limits apply
+Alcohol service details (type, vendor, method) REQUIRED Determines whether host or commercial liquor liability applies, and at what limits

-5-year loss run (claims history) OFTEN REQUIRED Required for larger events, complex venues, or promoters with significant event history
+5-year loss run (claims history) OFTEN REQUIRED Typical for larger events, complex venues, or promoters with significant history

-Venue rental agreement / contract OFTEN REQUIRED Venue requirements for AI endorsements, limits, and indemnification language must be matched by policy
+Venue rental agreement / contract OFTEN REQUIRED Requirements for AI endorsements, limits, and indemnification must be matched by the policy

-Pyrotechnics, special effects, or stunts REQUIRED IF PRESENT Pyrotechnics require separate endorsement; must be disclosed — non-disclosure voids coverage
+Pyrotechnics, special effects, or stunts REQUIRED IF PRESENT Requires separate disclosure and endorsement; non-disclosure can void coverage

-Ticket pricing and revenue structure HELPFUL Relevant to event cancellation coverage — establishes financial exposure for lost revenue
+Ticket pricing and revenue structure HELPFUL Relevant to event cancellation coverage — establishes the financial exposure at risk

-Prior event insurance carrier and premium HELPFUL Helps KIG understand current program and identify gaps to address in new placement
+Prior event insurance carrier and program HELPFUL Helps KIG understand the current program and identify gaps to address in the new placement

-Whether event will be filmed or livestreamed DISCLOSE Media/broadcast components require separate media liability evaluation alongside event GL
+Whether event will be filmed or livestreamed DISCLOSE Media/broadcast components call for a separate media liability evaluation alongside the GL

 Underwriting Considerations

-Hip hop and rap event insurance premiums are determined by a combination of crowd risk factors, production complexity, alcohol involvement, and the specific artist and venue profile.
-The following are the primary pricing drivers.
+Hip hop and rap event coverage is shaped by a combination of crowd factors, production complexity, alcohol involvement, and the specific artist and venue profile.
+These are the primary considerations underwriters weigh.

 01